MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 ```

 ### Delegated Property `val/var x: <T> by <T>`: </a>
-These are properties that inherit getter and setter from another class/interface (Delegated Class) instade of it's own get() and set() method.
+These are properties that inherit getter and setter from another class/interface (Delegated Class) instead of it's own get() and set() method.
 The `by` keyword indicates that the property is controlled by the provided delegate instead of its own field (get(),set()).

 Signature: `val/var <property name>: <Type> by <expression>`